aelzenaar/ncea-notes/unibooks.md

    to pick up a shiny book like Davidson & Donsig above as well for historical details and more examples.

    I prefer L&S (see 253) for multivariable analysis.
 (I did try to work through chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
-Belive me, I thought the Chicago bibliography was exaggerating on this point, but it turns out that they were entirely correct.)  ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
+Belive me, I thought the Chicago bibliography would be exaggerating on this point, but it turns out that they were entirely correct.)  ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
 Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
 Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
 Lots of topology and